IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

                 ApplyListSearchTerm
             GetListTotalCountAsync

-Details
+Method Details
-'''''''
+''''''''''''''

 All of the methods outlined above can be overridden.
 A description of each of the non-interface inner methods is as follows:

     :csharp:`GetQuery`
-        The method will most commonly be overridden in order to implement custom query logic.
+        The method is the one that you will most commonly be override in order to implement custom query logic.
 From this method, one could:

             - Specify additional query filtering such as row-level security or soft-delete logic.
             - Include additional data using EF's :csharp:`.Include()` and :csharp:`.ThenInclude()`.